solbell2/volunTEEN/README.md

 ### Execution
 To execute the project, download the code on the main master branch and unzip the folder.
 Open Android Studio -> File -> Open, and find the extracted folder (This should have an Android logo on the file).
 Make sure to have Dart SDK and any Flutter comilation plugins/SDKs required to run the project (Prefered versions: Flutter v2.2.1 and Dart 2.13.1).
+Dart support must be enabled.
+Install Dart support by installing Flutter located on the Flutter site.
+The SDK should be in .zip located in the ../bin.
 To preview the code, please locate the code specifications and dependency installations below.

 ### Code Specifications: